harryahlas/bescea/README.md

 **License:** [MIT](https://opensource.org/licenses/MIT)

 In a matter of a few minutes, build a quick, smart Shiny app to search through your own text data.
-Ideal for short user comments.
+Ideally suited to search through a set of short comments for a query or theme.
 Input data should be an R data frame with one id column and one text column.

 ## Installation